Showing posts with label Boston. Show all posts

 Boston harbor, Anscochrome transparency

-I believe these photographs were from an American-made Perfex 35mm camera.
+I believe these photographs were from his American-made Perfex 35mm camera.
 In the future, I need to scan many more of my dad's 1944 frames of family events and casual gatherings.

 I have written about Boston before (click this link about Quincy Market).
 I wish I had taken far more pictures of ordinary scenes.
 You can also type "Boston" in the search box.